Quantum computer error structure probed by quantum error correction syndrome measurements: Discussion and Conclusion

 \\ \\

-\textbf{Data Availability:} The data that support the findings of this study are available within the article and the Appendix.
+\textbf{Data Availability:} The data that support the findings of this study are available within the article and the Supplementary Material.
 Further information can be provided upon reasonable request to the corresponding author.

 \\ \\

 \textbf{Code Availability:} The source code used to generate figures in this work can be provided upon reasonable request to the corresponding author.

 \\ \\